2024–25 Minnesota State Mavericks men's ice hockey season: Season

-The low goals against Allowed the Mavericks to back several wins early while the offense worked to fix its issues and had Minnesota State atop the standings by the beginning of December.
-By that time, Rhett Pitlick, a Minnesota transfer, had fully taken over as the team's offensive leader and helped the Mavericks post an outstanding record for the first half of the season.
-Entering the winter break, Minnesota State was ranked #12 in both the polls and the national rankings and was in an excellent position to earn an at-large bid for the NCAA tournament.
+The low goals against allowed the Mavericks to back several wins early while the offense worked to fix its issues and had Minnesota State atop the standings by the beginning of December.
+By that time, Rhett Pitlick, a Minnesota transfer, had taken over as the team's offensive leader and helped the Mavericks post a 14–4–2 record for the first half of the season.
+Entering the winter break, Minnesota State was ranked #12 in both the polls and the national rankings and was in a good position to earn an at-large bid for the NCAA tournament.

-Unfortunately for MSU, January was not kind to the Mavericks.
+The Mavericks, however, struggled in January.
 The team began the second half of their schedule with a loss to one of the worst teams in the country, Northern Michigan.
-While they were able to salvage the weekend and earn a split after the offense returned, the rest of the month was no different.
+While they were able to salvage the weekend and earn a split, the rest of the month was no different.
 Hot and cold scoring caused the team to split the next three series as well.
 While the losses weren't catastrophic for Minnesota State's position in the standings, they cause the team to drop below the cut-line for the national tournament.
-Compounding their problems was that the CCHA was one of the lowest-ranked conferences this season; this meant that MSU would receive only a small bonus to their ranking by winning conference matches but would take a large hit through any losses.
-By the start of February, the team's tournament chances had narrowed considerably and, even though they didn't suffer a single loss in their final seven games, they barely moved in the PairWise.
+Compounding this, the CCHA was one of the lowest-ranked conferences this season; this meant that MSU would receive only a small bonus to their ranking by winning conference matches but would take a large hit through any losses.
+By the start of February, the team's tournament chances had narrowed considerably and, even though they didn't suffer a single loss in their final seven games, they barely moved in the PairWise rankings.